 On the other hand, the test confirms the null effect over TAS with a p-value of 0.06.

-This information can be used by a smart grid operator and generator/distributor to identify the actual and precise uncertainty in electricity demand.
-During policy interventions, this approach allows policymakers to make critical decisions in the smart grid environment, such as grid planning, voltage regulation, and accurate load/price forecasting once the analysis provides us with the effects of each quantile.
+This information can be used by an energy control center and generator/distributor to identify the actual and precise uncertainty in electricity demand.
+During policy interventions, this approach allows policymakers to make critical decisions in the power system environment, such as resource planning, voltage regulation, and accurate load/price forecasting once the analysis provides us with the effects of each quantile.
 The impact of policy implementation can be determined at the quantile level of the distribution, and as a result, policy decisions or policy amendments can be made accordingly.
-Using our framework, the counterfactual approach for causal effect analysis under the more complex and non-uniform intervention impacts leads to an analysis of the intervention's behaviour on our target variable.